kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 4. As a travel company, I want to develop a system so that I can improve the call management centre

 **Use Case Model**
+The use case model was started by utilising the user stories.
+Similar to the Empathy maps, we will be using Lucidchart to collaborate online and complete the use case model.
+Initially, we experienced issues as we were confused on how to create the the use case models since there are many versions that can be created.
+We decided to create two use case models showcasing the current call management system and another one for the proposed system that is going to be developed.

+After some discussions with the tutor, we decided to use his feedback and create one whole use case diagram containing both the current and proposed system.
+However, we will distinguish them by colour coding the proposed system.
+This will give a better comparison and view on how the proposed system will help the call management system as a single glance will clearly showcase the imporvements that the proposed system will make.

 **Activity Diagram**